borg286/sevtech/README.md

 Before we can make a smeltery (required for age 3 alloys, useful for efficient and mass processing of ores), we need to take the side quest of the Between Lands.
 Because it has its own wood and tool tech tree, you'll need to start from roughly scratch.

 Goal: Obtaining a Aqua Middle gem found in Sludge Plains lakes

+* Ring of Ascent to 100% chance drop from Betweenlands Bosses

 * The druids spawn when you enter the ritual area, giving you time to prep before the battle.